Ektisad25/X1COIN/README.md

-X1COIN - Utilizing the data of Bitcoin Parameters and using AI to fix the issues with Bitcoin.
-X1COIN AI
+Using 15 years of Bitcoin data, we employed AI to address the issues with Bitcoin.
+Welcome to X1COIN, the world's currency.